yan-yanko/synthetic-research-mvp/README.md

 - **Investment Decision Simulation**: Get realistic assessment of investment potential
 - **AI Panel Summary**: Aggregated feedback with consensus analysis across all personas
 - **Follow-Up Simulations**: Respond to investor concerns and see how their stance changes
+- **LLM Integration**: Primarily uses OpenAI's gpt-4o via the `/api/generate-feedback` endpoint.
+Modular design for connecting to different LLM providers is a goal.
+- **Feedback Analysis**: Tools for extracting insights from investor feedback.

 ## Architecture